-Maxima and Minima are one of the most common concepts in Differential Calculus.
-These two Latin words basically means maximum and minimum value of a function respectively, which is quite evident.
+Maxima and Minima are one of the most common concepts in differential calculus.
+These two Latin words basically mean the maximum and minimum value of a function respectively, which is quite evident.
 Here, we assume our function to be continuous for its entire domain.
 Before knowing how to find maxima and minima, we should first learn about derivatives.
 Assuming that you all know how to find derivatives, let us go ahead and learn about some curves.
-What are curves?
+What are the curves?

 A curve is defined as one-dimensional continuum.
 In figure 1, that curve is graph of a function \( f ~in~ x \). \( f(x) \) represents the value of function at \( x \).
 The value of \( f \) when \( x = a \), will be \( f(a) \) .
 Similarly for \( B,~ C ~and ~D\).
 You can refer fig. 2 to understand this.
 From the figure it is quite clear that the value of the given function has it’s maximum value at x=b, i.e. \( f(b) \).

 Interval of a function plays a very important role to find extreme values of a function.
 If the interval for which the function \( f \) is defined in \( R \), then we can’t talk about maxima and minima of \( f \) .
 We can understand it logically that though \( f(b) \) appears to have the maximum value, we can’t be sure it has the largest value till we have seen the graph for its entire domain.

 We may not be able to tell whether \( f(b) \) is the maximum value of \( f \), but we can give some credit to point .
 We can do this by declaring \( B \) as the local maximum for function \( f \) .
 These are also called relative maxima and minima.
 These local maxima and minima are defined as: